Events

 Let us now dive into some of the emerging trends that will shape the next wave of building ecosystems for stronger supply chains.

-• Growth in Entrepreneurial Energy – A tech-driven society especially young players adopting to latest tech and business modes, and in return demanding quick and reliable solutions.
+- Growth in Entrepreneurial Energy – A tech-driven society especially young players adopting to latest tech and business modes, and in return demanding quick and reliable solutions.

-• New approach for the last mile – Fintech is coming up with innovative solutions around cash flow-based lending using technology to improve financial inclusion and access to affordable credit for last-mile businesses.
+- New approach for the last mile – Fintech is coming up with innovative solutions around cash flow-based lending using technology to improve financial inclusion and access to affordable credit for last-mile businesses.

-• Legal Entity Identifier – This initiative by the central bank will significantly bring down the cost of lending as well as add an additional degree of authenticity to collaterals.
+- Legal Entity Identifier – This initiative by the central bank will significantly bring down the cost of lending as well as add an additional degree of authenticity to collaterals.

-• MLETR (Model Law on Electronic Transferable Records) – One of the steppingstones in the digitization of cross-border trade processes, enabling the legal use of electronic documents both domestically and internationally.
+- MLETR (Model Law on Electronic Transferable Records) – One of the steppingstones in the digitization of cross-border trade processes, enabling the legal use of electronic documents both domestically and internationally.
 Thus, removing bureaucracy, costs, and delays, speeding up transactions, and increasing overall profitability resulting in better and increased financing of cross-border trades across the globe.

 Overall, the discussion dived into diverse aspects of the MSME journey, especially through the disruptions faced in the last few years.
 The role of technology and how DPIs have led to increased financial inclusion and improved efficiency in reaching out to smaller businesses with different credit solutions.
 This has been a very encouraging start to a very long and challenging journey, there is a need for all stakeholders be it industry, banks, fintech, or regulators to be in sync in reaching out to last-mile businesses.
-It’s a huge market opportunity that is yet to be tapped to its full potential, there have been some breakthroughs in the right direction and we’re hopeful to see many more in our goal of building a sustainable ecosystem for smaller businesses.
+It’s a huge market opportunity that is yet to be tapped to its full potential, there have been some breakthroughs in the right direction and we’re hopeful to see many more in our goal of building sustainable trade ecosystems for smaller businesses.